-Finding a high-quality vertical baler is one way of dealing with excess plastic, but there are other options that can help you keep control of your plastic waste.
-Try out these tips so you can apply the 3 Rs to your lifestyle.
-With a few adjustments, you can find easy, cost-effective ways to deal with extra plastic more efficiently.
+Finding a high-quality vertical baler is one way of dealing with excess plastic, but there are other options that make an impact.
+With a few adjustments, you can find easy, cost-effective ways to deal with extra plastic.

 One of the easier ways to reduce plastic waste is following a “bring your own bag” policy.
 Many stores offer reusable bags, making it a great way to reduce your plastic waste.
-For ideal results, use cotton bags rather than polyester or nylon, which are still made from plastic.
-To help you get in the habit of taking your own bag to the groceries, keep the bag somewhere handy between trips (like in the car or by the front door).
+For ideal results, use cotton bags rather than polyester or nylon, which are still made from plastic, and can be washed.
+To help you get in the habit of taking your own bag to the groceries, keep the bag somewhere handy like in the car or by the front door.

 Reusable bags can often fit more items inside than plastic bags, letting you carry more items and make the most of each shopping trip.
 While you’re at it, keep general food safety tips in mind when using reusable bags.
-It’s a good idea to sanitize your bags after use to eliminate any germs you’ve picked up on your next grocery run.
+It’s a good idea to sanitize your bags after use to eliminate any bacteria.

 The next time you buy food, avoid looking for single servings or ones that come in small plastic containers.
 Instead, buy more food from the bulk bins.
 Many grains, pasta, nuts, dried fruit, and candy can often be purchased in bulk.
-This approach is often more cost-effective; buying in large numbers is usually cheaper, and you’ll have more food to make larger and more varied meals.
+This approach can sometimes be cost-effective, and you’ll have more food to make larger and more varied meals.

 A more effective way of buying in bulk is by bringing your own refillable containers.
-Stores usually weigh your container before and after filling for accurate pricing.
-Using your own containers also saves you from carrying bags from the store.
+Stores can weigh the containers before and after filling for accurate pricing.
+Using your own containers also saves you from carrying plastic bags.

 As you shop, make a point of buying items that aren’t packaged in plastic.
 Instead, bring your own produce bags, or look for reusable mesh bags for fruits and vegetables that need to be bagged.
 Not only is it a great way to reduce the plastic you use, but it sends a message that consumers like you prefer sustainable packaging.